 Just Economy Conference – May 11, 2021

 There are many key issues that connect fair housing and tenant advocates to environmental and health justice such as lead exposure, Superfund sites, asthma risks, substandard conditions, and natural disaster preparedness.
-Panelists will set the context by describing the relationship of racial segregation and discriminatory land use practices to environmental exposures, in particular focusing on the risks faced by people in subsidized housing.
+Panelists set the context by describing the relationship of racial segregation and discriminatory land use practices to environmental exposures, in particular focusing on the risks faced by people in subsidized housing.
 We will address these specific issues of concern, with an eye toward both building capacity for community-based advocacy and identifying needed federal reforms.

-We will also draw upon our advocacy work to improve housing conditions within subsidized housing programs and point to the need for improved agency oversight and enforcement.
+We also draw upon our advocacy work to improve housing conditions within subsidized housing programs and point to the need for improved agency oversight and enforcement.
 Agencies, in particular federal agencies, have an obligation to ensure subsidized properties meet physical condition standards.
 However, agency oversight and enforcement practices are often uneven and slow to bring troubled properties back into compliance.

 - Megan Haberle, Senior Policy counsel, NAACP Legal Defense and Educational Fund